ozoneplatform/ozp-ansible/README.md

     memory - you will get very strange and unhelpful errors otherwise

 ## Installing Ansible
 See the official Ansible docs for details.
-We recommend using the latest version of Ansible from their Git repository (as opposed to using a package manager to install it).
 Some problems that we've seen installing Ansible on a Centos 6.6 box:
 * needed to remove `python-yaml` package and install PyYAML instead (got a
 * weird 'dispose' error otherwise)
 * `ansible-vault` kept complaining about an old version of pycrypto.
 Uninstalled